-Keep reading for our ultimate guide to protective hairstyles.
+Keep reading for our ultimate guide to protective hairstyles for natural hair.

 Simply put, protective hairstyles safeguard your ends and help reduce tangling, breakage, and shedding.
 Protective hairstyles run the gamut from messy buns to box braids, but they all exist for the same purpose: to give your strands a break from the wind, pulling, tugging, and heat styling.